samjbaker/Group-Web-Project/report/Evaluation.md

 ## 6.1) Evaluative Overview

 We collected user feedback after key milestones in order to make our design continuously responsive to feedback from the end user.
 We initially conducted a a series of casual interviews about very early paper prototypes.
-This then lead us to create a more complete paper prototype, which we wrote a questionnaire for.
+This then led us to create a more complete paper prototype, which we wrote a questionnaire for.
 Once we had a website which was useable and interactive, we conducted a series of semi-structured interviews about it.
 The feedback we gained during the process of creating the product led to some interesting and unexpected insights, which ultimately shaped our final design.
 A complete timeline of user surveys is detailed in the report's UX Design section.

 For our final evaluation, we created a questionnaire which was structured around the success criteria which we defined at the start of the project.

 Overall, we found our process of evaluation effective for understanding our product.
 However, we faced some limitations due to time-pressure and the impact of the pandemic which prevented us from gaining feedback as thoroughly as we would have liked.
 For instance, approximately half of our semi-structured interviews had to be conducted online, which we worried prevented the users from being able to properly interact with and understand the design.
-Because the interviews were conducted online, we determined that it would be sensible to have only one interviewee per participant, due to both the technical complications of three way calls (i.e lag, sound quality) and because we worried that our respondants would find a three-way call intimidating in a way that a three-way in-person conversation wasn't.
+Because the interviews were conducted online, we determined that it would be sensible to have only one interviewee per participant, due to both the technical complications of three-way calls (i.e. lag, sound quality) and because we worried that our respondents would find a three-way call intimidating in a way that a three-way in-person conversation wasn't.
 The result was that the interviewee had to take notes at the same time as interviewing, which limited the ability to build a 'rapport' with the interviewee.
 We were also more limited to friends and family in those we could interview because it was harder to go and access potential interviewees in person.
 This may have skewed our feedback more positively.

 We were also worried about the use of 'casual interviews'.
-Although they were only used in instances where we had what we considered small and relatively simple issues to be resolved, we had no guarentee that they were conducted consistently and they were not formally documented in the same way as a semi-structured interview.
-Had we had more time we would have conducted more formal interviews, and we viewed casual-interviews as a flawed means of gaining feedback which we tried to compesate for by always closely following them with more comrehensive interviews and questionnaires.
+Although they were only used in instances where we had what we considered small and relatively simple issues to be resolved, we had no guarantee that they were conducted consistently, and they were not formally documented in the same way as a semi-structured interview.
+Had we had more time we would have conducted more formal interviews, and we viewed casual interviews as a flawed means of gaining feedback which we tried to compensate for by always closely following them with more comprehensive interviews and questionnaires.

 Conducting surveys while creating the product was an effective means of testing both the product and our ideation about it.
-In each survey we asked users about whether they found different elements of the interface easy to use, and this allowed us to continously test functionality and ease of use.
+In each survey we asked users about whether they found different elements of the interface easy to use, and this allowed us to continuously test functionality and ease of use.
 It also helped to reveal errors in the product, such as when we realised that some users were not able to differentiate 'fact boxes' from the other posts on the timeline (which was discovered during our semi-structured interviews).

 We believe there were benefits in alternating between survey feedback and semi-structured interviews, as both means of evaluation gave us different types of understanding about our product.
-This ultimately gave us a understanding of the product which was more well rounded and comprehensive.
+This ultimately gave us a understanding of the product which was more well-rounded and comprehensive.

 ## 6.2) Design Evaluation

-The key findings about design from the first questionnaire and semi-strctured interview were:
+The key findings about design from the first questionnaire and semi-structured interview were:
 - That users thought a ‘familiar’ social media layout was preferable to a more novel interface.
 - Users felt comfortable that they would be able to navigate our designs.
 - The design should be simplified by removing unnecessary features.